 I love that you have healthier version of dishes and give nutritional advice.
 How do you come up with them and will there be more avant-garde recipes like cauliflower pizza or dairy-free swap outs as those are trends that people have as their diets change to cut out sugar, dairy and gluten?
 Do you keep up with that?

 I do, except there are some recipes that just simply can’t be retooled.
 Like a pizza.
 Pizzas are great and you can thin down the crust.
 I love pizza, always have.
-But there are two basic elements to a pizza, one is dough, flour, and the other is cheese and both of those are a little tough on the digestion and on our dietary health as we get older and more sedentary.
-Not to say you can’t have them.
-But when you start talking about baked goods, cakes and cookies, we emphasize not just lemon juice and kale all the time.
-But too much of the American diet emphasizes refined carbohydrates far too much and we’re trying to avoid that.
-So you’ve got a platform of a refined carbohydrate, pizza dough.
-Spread some olive oil on it, that’s great.
-Then you’re going to have a little marinara sauce.
-Also good if it doesn’t have too much sugar and salt in it.
-But then, what’s on top?
-Pepperoni sausage, maybe a few vegetables and a whole bunch of cheese.
-So in that regard, there are certain things you just can’t retool a pizza very easily.
-So we pick and choose from world cuisine the kind of things that can be adapted to lean down and reduce the sodium and carbs as much as possible, without reducing the taste.
-So we’re trapped in our own cage a little bit.
+But there are two basic elements to a pizza.
+One is the dough and the other is cheese.
+Both are challenging on our dietary health as we get older.
+Not to say we can’t have them.
+Let’s just enjoy pizza in moderation from now on.
+Too much of the American diet emphasizes refined carbohydrates and saturated fats.
+It’s best we pick and choose from world cuisine, attempting recipes that can be adapted to lean down and reduce the sodium, refined carbs and animal fats as much as possible, without reducing the taste.

 So far everyone’s had a Julia Child story or that she influenced them, do you have a Julia Child story?